bbcmicrobit/micropython/docs/accelerometer.rst

 .. py:function:: get_x()

     Get the acceleration measurement in the ``x`` axis, as a positive or negative integer, depending on the direction.
+    The measurement is given in milli-Newtons, for example +/- 2g will return +/- 2000mN.

 .. py:function:: get_y()

     Get the acceleration measurement in the ``y`` axis, as a positive or negative integer, depending on the direction.
+    The measurement is given in milli-Newtons, for example +/- 2g will return +/- 2000mN.

 .. py:function:: get_z()

     Get the acceleration measurement in the ``z`` axis, as a positive or negative integer, depending on the direction.
+    The measurement is given in milli-Newtons, for example +/- 2g will return +/- 2000mN.

 .. py:function:: get_values()

-    Get the acceleration measurements in all axes at once, as a three-element tuple of integers ordered as X, Y, Z.
+    Get the acceleration measurements in all axes at once, as a three-element The measurement is given in milli-Newtons, for example +/- 2g will return +/- 2000mN.

 .. py:function:: current_gesture()